From 1 July 2025, older people will have stronger protections under a new rights-based Aged Care Act.

 This resource section is frequently updated as new resources become available.
 Continue to check back regularly.

-Leading up to the commencement of the new Act, OPAN will be delivering a series of webinars to help you understand the changes.
+Leading up to the commencement of the new Act, we will be delivering a series of webinars to help you understand the changes.

-From 1 July 2025, the Support at Home program will replace the Home Care Packages Program and Short-Term Restorative Care Programme.
-The Commonwealth Home Support Programme will transition to the Support at Home program no earlier than July 2027.
+From 1 July 2025, the Support at Home program will replace the Home Care Packages program and Short-Term Restorative Care Programme.
+The Commonwealth Home Support Programme will transition to Support at Home no earlier than July 2027.

-The Department of Health and Aged Care is consulting on the Rules that will sit under the new Act.
+The Department of Health and Aged Care is in the final stages of consulting on the Rules that will sit under the new Act.
 The Rules will provide further detail and instructions on how the new Act will work.
 Visit the department’s consultation on the new Aged Care Act webpage for more information on how to participate.

-Read OPAN’s submissions to consultations on the Rules:
+Read our submissions to consultations on the Rules:

 OPAN will continue to work with older people, the government and other organisations focused on older people and carers to identify any gaps or unintended consequences that may arise through the Rules consultation and the implementation of the new Act.